 Many fans and experts are inclining that Grosjean is capable of driving for the bigger team, with Ferarri mentioned as a possible destination in foreseeable future.
 However, before that, the French driver have to prove what he is capable of in the US team.

 In 2016, Grosjean finished 13th in the Drivers' Championship.
 He was able to score points in five races, with the 5th place in Bahrain as the highlight of the season.
 Romain was the team's leading driver and deserves all the plaudits after Haas F1 Team finished 8th in the Constructors' standings.
 In 2017, Grosjean was again 13th in the final standings, scoring points in eight races.
-In 2018, he started his third season with Haas.
+In 2018, his third season with Haas, he finished 14th in the points.

 Winner of the Race of Champions